holtwick/twindy/README.md

 > CSS Framework written in Stylus inspired by Tailwind and NIB

-For websites and webapps there is no way around CSS.
+For websites and web apps there is no way around CSS.
 It is versatile and powerful, but in some places it is also cumbersome.
 CSS frameworks make things easier, but sometimes they are already too much.
 Then there are also utility first CSS frameworks like [Tailwind](https://tailwindcss.com/), which put the [whole design back into HTML](https://tailwindcss.com/docs/utility-first).

 Tailwind indeed offers maximum flexibility with attractive results.
 But it ignores the semantic structure of HTML.
 Especially if different themes are to be used, the classic approach to separate content and visual design is better.

-To get the best of both worlds, I have written Stylus mixins inspired by Tailwind using the incredibly powerful yet elegant [Stylus CSS preprocessor](https://stylus-lang.com/), which should make the code clearer.
+To get the best of both worlds, I have written Stylus mix ins inspired by Tailwind using the incredibly powerful yet elegant [Stylus CSS preprocessor](https://stylus-lang.com/), which should make the code clearer.

 ## Get started

-First of all _twindy_ can be easily installed via npm:
+First _twindy_ can be easily installed via npm:

 ```shell
 npm i twindy